cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 It is important to inform about all the points and results, not just the information that leads to judgment in one particular direction or another.
 The focus on avoiding the results which cannot support the experiment is typical for cargo cult scientists who do not report on things that can contribute to eliminating the received results.

+> "You must not fool yourself (and you are the easiest person to fool).
+So you have to be very careful about that.
+After you’ve not fooled yourself, it’s easy not to fool other scientists.
+You just have to be honest in a conventional way after that."
+> —  <cite>Richard Feynman</cite>

 In other words, if there is no a sound "Threats to Validity" section in a paper, it could indicate a case of cargo cult science.

 ## Poor Science